NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

 Let's focus on the main differences here.

 * ``nemo_client = NemoQueryLLM(url="localhost:8000", model_name=model)``.
 This initialization requires you to specify the model name.
-NeMoQueryLLM is primarily built for querying a single LLM, but NeMo Curator allows you to change the model you are querying on your local server for each request.
+NemoQueryLLM is primarily built for querying a single LLM, but NeMo Curator allows you to change the model you are querying on your local server for each request.

 * ``conversation_formatter=Mixtral8x7BFormatter()``.
 LLMs take a tokenized string of text as input, not a list of conversation turns.
 Therefore, during the alignment process each LLM uses a conversation format to turn the conversation into a single string.
 For Mixtral-8x7B-Instruct-v0.1, the format looks like this: